 "Section 6.6.
 Effect of assessment.
-The effect of the act of levying assessments under the authority of this Article shall for all purposes be the same as if assessed where levied under authority of the General Statutes of North Carolina.
+The effect of the act of levying assessments under the authority of this Article shall for all purposes be the same as if assessed where levied under authority of general law.

 "ARTICLE VII.
 FINANCE AND TAXATION